As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Nakiri knives are designed for cutting vegetables and are typically 6 to 7 inches in length.
 While a longer knife may offer more precision, a shorter knife is easier to control.
 The best size Nakiri knife for your kitchen depends on your personal preference and stature.

-Nakiri knives typically range from 4.7-inches to 9.5-inches or 120mm to 240mm in length.
+Nakiri knives typically range from 4.7 inches to 9.5 inches or 120mm to 240mm in length.
 The right length to choose will depend on your stature.
-If you are small, don’t choose the largest knife; likewise, if you are tall, go for one of the longer versions than a shorter option.
+If you are small, don’t choose the largest knife; likewise, if you are tall, go for one of the longer versions rather than a shorter option.

 TIP: Japanese knives are well-made and extremely sharp but are generally constructed for a particular purpose.
-Check out the explanation for all Japanese knives types in the article below:
+Check out the explanation for all Japanese knife types in the article below:

 All Japanese Knife Types Explained (Purpose, Usage & More)